 Independent Research in Human Biology HBIO 4960 (2 credits per semester)

 Note: These classes do not replace the fourth year HBIO 4998, 4999 Thesis research requirements or science elective credits.

 General Prerequisite Classes:

-Students entering the Human Biology Major Program need to have completed the following courses:
+Students entering the Human Biology Distinguished Major Program should have completed the following courses:

 All Human Biology DMP students are required to meet the general requirements for graduation from the College of Arts and Sciences.
 Students are not exempt from foreign language, humanities, or writing requirements (excepting Echols students).
-Students must successfully complete the minimum 120 credit hours to graduate.
+Students must successfully complete the minimum 120 credit hours to graduate, of which 102 must be taken within the College of Arts and Sciences.
 Students are also subject to the same restrictions for taking classes outside of the College as all other students in the College of Arts and Sciences.
-See the Undergraduate

 The information contained on this website is for informational purposes only.
 The Undergraduate Record and Graduate Record represent the official repository for academic program requirements.
 These publications may be found at http://records.ureg.virginia.edu/index.php.